These madeleines are Middle Eastern Inspired, with orange blossom water, honey and pistachios

 I should create a folder on my blog dedicated to madeleines!
 I love these little cakes so much that I keep reinventing them with different flavours.
 I also make it often, when I know friends are coming over for tea, as the batter can be made in advance and baked up whilst your guests are there.
 In fact, it is recommended that they are eaten fresh out of the oven.
 After all, they only take ten minutes to bake.

 In this version, I have drawn inspiration from Middle Eastern flavours to create a version which has orange blossom water, pistachio and honey in it.
 This draws parallels to some of the ingredients used in making a baklava.
-For an extra boost of honey flavour, I brush the outsides with warm honey as well.
+For an extra boost of flavour, I brush the outsides with a honey orange glaze as well.
 This is completely optional though, as it does also add to the sweetness of the madeleine.

 TIPS FOR MAKING THESE ORANGE BLOSSOM AND PISTACHIO MADELEINES